India’s pandemic death toll could be in the millions

 Instead, researchers looked at deaths from all causes and compared that data to mortality in previous years — a method widely considered an accurate metric.

 Researchers also cautioned that virus prevalence and COVID-19 deaths in the seven states they studied may not translate to all of India, since the virus could have spread more in urban versus rural states and since health care quality varies greatly around India.

-Other nations are also believed to have undercounted deaths in the pandemic.
-But India is thought to have a greater gap due to having the world’s second highest population of 1.4 billion and because not all deaths were recorded even before the pandemic.
+Other nations also are believed to have undercounted deaths in the pandemic.
+But India is thought to have a greater gap due to having the world’s second-highest population of 1.4 billion and because not all deaths were recorded even before the pandemic.

 The health ministry did not immediately respond to an Associated Press request for comment on the report.